peer-open-source/xara-docs/source/user/manual/analysis/system/SparseSYM.rst

 SparseSYM
 ^^^^^^^^^

-This command is used to construct a sparse symmetric system of equations which uses a row-oriented solution method in the solution phase.
+This command is used to construct a sparse symmetric system of equations which uses a row-oriented solution method.

 .. function:: system SparseSYM

 .. note::

    This solver works for negative definite system as well as positive definite.

 Example
 -------